JaSt17/raaven_Pipeline/Python_Scripts/README.md

 # Python Scripts Overview

 This directory contains all **Python scripts** required for the pipeline.
-A detailed explanation of the workflow can be found in both PDF and TXT formats in the `Supplementaries` folder.
+A detailed explanation of the workflow can be found in the `Supplementaries` folder.

 ---